OctopusDeploy/blog/blog/2018-03/octopus-release-2018.3.md

 ## Highlight Messages and Artifacts

 You can now write log messages that appear on the Task Summary tab of the Task page.
-These messages will also now appear blue and bolded within the task log and not be hidden under the `n additional lines not show` fold.
+These messages will also now appear blue and bolded within the task log and not be hidden under the `<n> additional lines not shown` fold.
 We have added helpers to log at this level (`highlight`).
 Refer to the [documentation](https://octopus.com/docs/deploying-applications/custom-scripts#Customscripts-Logging) for the syntax to use in your script.

 Another log level, `wait`, has been added to indicate that the deployment is waiting for something (for example a execution mutex).
 These messages also appear as a different color in the log.
 It is primarily used by Octopus internally, but you can also log at this level.
 In the future we plan on adding a timeline view, which will use log messages at this level to show when a deployment is paused.